-Dresden RK Creamer and Sugar Bowl with Floral Pattern and Gold Gilding
+Timeless Elegance: The Enduring Beauty of Dresden Fine China – Dresden RK Creamer and Sugar Bowl with Floral Pattern and Gold Gilding

-BUY IT NOW!
-Gorgeous pair of Dresden creamer and sugar bowl with brilliant hand-painted floral pattern.
-Decorative gold gilding.
+BUY NOW!
+A Dresden RK creamer and sugar bowl set with a floral pattern showcases the delicate hand-painted artistry that defines classic Dresden porcelain.
+The vibrant flowers are complemented by intricate gold gilding, adding a touch of refined luxury.
+Together, the pieces embody both elegance and the rich decorative tradition of German fine china.
 Stamped, “RK Dresden.
 Made in Germany” Approximate dimensions: CREAMER: 4 1/2″ (length) x 2 1/4″ (width) x 2 3/4″ (height); SUGAR: 3 5/8″ (length) x 3″ (width) x 2 1/8″ (height). c. early 1900s.
 Made in Germany.

 References: